rasmusab/officialcocktails/officialcocktails.com/content/cocktails/dark__n__stormy.md

 ![](/cocktail-images/dark__n__stormy.jpeg)

-## Directions for how to make the Dark 'n' stormy
+## Building a Dark 'n' Stormy Over Ice

-1. Fill a highball glass with ice.
+1. Fill a chilled highball glass nearly to the top with fresh, solid ice cubes.
+Plenty of ice keeps the drink cold and helps preserve the ginger beer’s sparkle.
-2. Pour 100 ml of ginger beer into the glass.
+2. Pour the ginger beer into the glass first.
+Starting with the mixer creates the classic layered look once the rum is added.
-3. Float 60 ml of Goslings Rum on top of the ginger beer.
-4. Stir gently with a bar spoon to lightly blend the ingredients.
+3. Slowly float the dark rum over the top by pouring it gently across the back of a spoon, or by trickling it down the inside of the glass.
+This keeps the dark cap visually distinct.
+4. Give the drink either a very light stir or leave it partially layered, depending on how dramatic you want the presentation to be.
+A brief stir softens the contrast and blends the spice sooner.
-5. Optionally, garnish with a lime wedge or a slice of fresh ginger.
+5. Add a lime wedge or thin lime slice to the rim.
+If you like a brighter edge, squeeze the wedge lightly before dropping it in.
-6. Serve and enjoy your Dark 'n' stormy drink!

-## Tips for how to make the perfect Dark 'n' stormy

-- Use Gosling's Black Seal Rum: This is the traditional rum used for Dark 'n' Stormy drinks and has a unique flavor that complements the ginger beer.
-- Choose a high-quality ginger beer: The ginger beer is a crucial component of this drink, so make sure to select a brand that is flavorful, spicy, and not too sweet.
-- Use freshly squeezed lime juice: A squeeze of lime juice adds a bright flavor to the drink, balancing out the sweetness of the ginger beer and the richness of the rum.
-- Serve over ice in a highball glass: Fill a glass with ice, pour in the rum and ginger beer, and then add the lime juice.
-- Garnish with a lime wedge: A fresh lime wedge on the rim of the glass looks visually appealing and adds an extra touch of flavor to the drink.

-## Alcohol-free alternative to the Dark 'n' stormy

-A good alcohol-free alternative to the drink Dark 'n' Stormy is the Dark 'n' Spicy.
-This simple mocktail is made with ginger beer, lime juice, and a splash of blackstrap molasses to give it that dark and robust flavor that is characteristic of the original drink.
-To make the Dark 'n' Spicy, fill a highball glass with ice and add 6 ounces of ginger beer.
-Squeeze in the juice of half a lime and stir in a teaspoon of blackstrap molasses until it is dissolved.
-Garnish with a slice of lime and enjoy!
-The Dark 'n' Spicy is a refreshing and flavorful alternative that is perfect for those who are looking to enjoy a cocktail without the effects of alcohol.

-## Dark 'n' stormy fun facts

-1. The Dark 'n' Stormy is the national drink of Bermuda.
-2. The ingredients for a Dark 'n' Stormy, Gosling's Black Seal Rum and ginger beer, are trademarked by Gosling's Rum.
-3. The name "Dark 'n' Stormy" is said to come from the drink's dark color and the "stormy" look created by the ginger beer when poured into the glass.
-4. In 2020, Bermuda celebrated the 100th anniversary of the creation of the Dark 'n' Stormy.
-5. The Dark 'n' Stormy is a popular cocktail among sailors and yachters due to its refreshing taste and the alleged medicinal properties of ginger beer for seasickness.
+6. Serve immediately while the ginger beer is lively and the rum still shows as a storm-cloud layer on top.

+## What It Tastes Like in the Glass

+A Dark 'n' Stormy is crisp, spicy, and bold without being complicated.
+The ginger beer brings sharp heat and fizz, while the dark rum adds caramel, molasses, and a slightly smoky richness.
+Lime lifts the whole drink with a fresh citrus snap.
+It reads refreshing first, then deeper and moodier as the rum opens up.

+## Why Goslings Is So Closely Tied to It

+The drink is most strongly associated with Bermuda, where it became linked to Goslings Black Seal Rum and local ginger beer culture.
+The exact early timeline is not perfectly documented, but the Bermuda connection is the most credible and widely accepted origin story.
+In fact, the name Dark 'n' Stormy is famously tied to Goslings in a particularly strong brand sense.

+## Best Way to Serve It

+This drink works best very cold, with lively ginger beer and minimal dilution at the start.
+A tall glass suits it because the carbonation stays expressive and the layered look stands out.
+If you prefer a drier version, use a fiercer, less sweet ginger beer; if you want it softer, add a fresh squeeze of lime and stir more fully.

+## Easy Spirit-Free Stormy

+For a non-alcoholic version, use a rich non-alcoholic dark rum alternative or a small splash of molasses syrup with extra ginger beer and lime.
+The goal is to mimic the dark, earthy depth while keeping the peppery bite and refreshing finish intact.